You wouldn’t fly without the proper checks being carried out, so why drive without them?

 - Your lights are not only essential for you, they are also essential for other drivers to understand how you are driving your vehicle and how you intend to manoeuvre.

-- If it’s not possible to get out of your vehicle safely, or there is no other place of relative safety to wait, then you should stay in your vehicle with your seat belt on and dial 999 if you have access to a working mobile phone.
+If it’s not possible to exit your vehicle safely, there’s no safe place to wait, or you feel your life is in danger, put your hazard warning lights on and stay in your vehicle with your seat belt on.
+If you have a mobile phone dial ‘999’ immediately.